Major transfer alert: Key Real Madrid starter wants to join Man United

 Valverde could join Manchester United

-Meanwhile, the Premier League side, who invested over £200 million on five new players last summer, including Bryan Mbeumo, Benjamin Sesko, Matheus Cunha, Diego Leon, and Senne Lammens, are exploring potential additions for the 2026/27 season.
+Meanwhile, the Premier League side, which invested over £200 million on five new players last summer, including Bryan Mbeumo, Benjamin Sesko, Matheus Cunha, Diego Leon, and Senne Lammens, is exploring potential additions for the 2026/27 season.

 Despite a rocky start under Ruben Amorim, who was sacked on 1 January, the team’s form has improved significantly under interim manager Michael Carrick, as the BBC noted.